 The Apple AirPods Pro Truly Wireless are better truly wireless headphones than the TOZO T6 Truly Wireless.
 The Apple are more comfortable, feel more premium, better-built, stable in the ear, have a more accurate and neutral sound profile, much better noise isolation thanks to their ANC feature, and a longer overall battery life.
-On the other hand, the TOZO are rated IPX8 for waterproofing, though we don't currently test for this.
+On the other hand, the TOZO are rated IPX8 for water resistance, though we don't currently test for this.